danbev/learning-rust/README.md

 $ cargo rustc --bin future -- -Z unpretty=expanded,hygiene
 ```

-Each usage of the async keyword generates a statemachine from the code block.
+Each usage of the async keyword generates a state machine from the code block.
 And each .await in that code block will represent a state.
 ```rust
 #[tokio::main]